 Indefinite Articles in Spanish

-Indefinite articles in Spanish translate in English to a, an, some or a few.
-Just like definite articles, indefinite articles indicate the gender (masculine or feminine) and number (singular or plural) of a noun and have four forms.
+Just like definite articles, indefinite articles indicate the gender (masculine or feminine) and number (singular or plural ) of a noun and have four forms, which are listed below.

 Matching Gender and Number

 The indefinite article always has to match both the gender and number of its noun.
-If the noun is masculine and singular (like gato) , then its article also has to be masculine and singular (un gato ).
-If that same noun were plural (gatos) the article would also be plural (unos gatos ).
+For example if a noun is masculine and singular (like gato ), then its article also has to be masculine and singular (so, un gato ).
+If that same noun were plural (like gatos ), the article would also be plural (so, unos gatos ).

-When a feminine singular noun begins with a stressed á, a, or ha, the masculine indefinite article is used instead of the feminine indefinite article to aide in pronunciation.
+When a feminine singular noun begins with a stressed a or ha, the masculine indefinite article (un) is used instead of the feminine indefinite article (una).

-When the same noun is plural, the regular feminine article is used.
+When the same noun is plural, the feminine article is used.